Electric charge Definition

-The positive and negative labels for electric charge are due to Benjamin Franklin (1706-1790) who, among many other accomplishments, was a scientist of international reputation.
+The positive and negative labels for electric charges are due to Benjamin Franklin (1706-1790) who, among many other accomplishments, was a scientist of international reputation.
 It has even been said that Franklin’s triumphs in diplomacy in France during the American War of independence may have been made possible because he was so highly regarded as a scientist.

 These negatively charged toner particles are eventually attracted from their carrier beads to a positive charge latent image of the document to be copied, which is formed on a routing drum.
 A charged sheet of paper then attracts the toner particles from the drum to itself, after which they are heat fused in place to make the final copy.

 “When a material gains electrons then the number of electrons increase in the material, there is a net negative electrical charge.”

-Electron has negative charge, while proton has positive charge. in a material number of protons an electrons are equal in numbers.
-Electrical charge is a, which is a fundamental characteristics of electrons and protons, is symbolized by Q.
+The electron has a negative charge, while the proton has a positive charge. in a material number of protons, electrons are equal in numbers.
+Electrical charge is a, which is a fundamental characteristic of electrons and protons, is symbolized by Q.

-Static electricity is the presence of net positive and negative charge in a material.
-Everyone has experienced the effects of static electricity from time to time, for example when attempting to touch a metal surface or another person or when a clothes in the dryer cling together.
+Static electricity is the presence of net positive and negative charges in a material.
+Everyone has experienced the effects of static electricity from time to time, for example when attempting to touch a metal surface or another person or when clothes in the dryer cling together.

 Like charges repel each other and unlike charges attract each other, A force acts between charges, as evidenced by the attraction or repulsion.
 This force, called an electric field, consists of invisible lines of force.

 How electroscopes detect charge?